Frvetz/FS22_RealisticDamageSystem/README.md

 - adapted description

 ### Changelog Version 0.9.1.0:
-- fixed problem where vehicle gained damages during repair
+- fixed problem where vehicles gained damages during repair
 - added Brazilian translation
 - fixed problem where buttons from other optionDialog windows where disabled
 - fixed problem where a maintenance/inspection/cvt-repair did not finish even though the current time is greater than the displayed end time